codebar/tutorials/sql/lesson2/tutorial.md

 * L2.11 Show dates when workshops were held in these 3 hosts: _Edincode_, _Kanguland_, and _CodeLab_.
     To do so, first find the host IDs.
 Then use those IDs to show the dates when workshops were held at those hosts (TIP: think of the usage of **IN**)

-We recommend you to try the above exercises in https://sqliteonline.com, if you get blocked, you can find the solutions [here](solutions.md)
+We recommend you to try the above exercises in https://sqliteonline.com, if you get stuck, you can find the solutions [here](solutions.md)

 ---
 This ends our **SQL Lesson 2**.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.